danifg/Non-Local-Covington/README.md

 ```

 ### Data preparation
-First, we need to create a file that maps all dependency arc types and all part-of-speech (POS) types into integers.
+First, we need to create for the training data a file that maps all dependency arc types and all part-of-speech (POS) types into integers.
 This can be achieved by running the following script under `utils/`

 ```
 ./create_mappings.sh <train data> > ../src/mappings.txt
 ```

-We also need to create the oracle sequence of transitions for our parsers to follow.
+We also need to create the oracle sequence of transitions for training our parser.
 To do this, go to `src/`, and run

 ```
 python gen_oracle_seq.py <train data> train.NCov.seq --transsys NCov --mappings mappings.txt